nyberry/nyberry/tools/pets.md

 ---
 layout: layout.html
-title: Pet Classifier
+title: Classifier part 2
-description: Draw a cat or a degu and let a tiny browser neural net classify it as Milo or Tao.
+description: Draw a cat or a degu and let a neural net classify it.
 image: /assets/images/catordegu.jpg
 date: 2026-04-06
 ---